HansenWang983/Graduation-Thesis/README.md

 ## Attention

-- unpaired image-to-image translation (CycleGAN)
-- style transfer mapping with unsupervised learning
+- unpaired sketch-to-image translation with unsupervised learning  (CycleGAN)

 - conditional batch normalization and its variations

 - ResNet blocks implementation in Keras

 - attention mechanism to make robust to sketches

+- data augmentation to deal with drawing style variations by randomly applying noise strokes on original sketches